ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 22 Striped Hairstreak Satyrium liparops (LeConte, 1833)

 The Striped Hairstreak is scattered lightly over our landscape.
-Scudder’s comment that it was “widely distributed although nowhere abundant” (1889: 881) still holds today, at least for Massachusetts.
-As with so many species, Thaddeus W. Harris was the first to report it in Massachusetts: “I took it on Blue Hill on the 1st of August.
-In the markings of the under side of the wings it nearly resembles Thecla Liparops” (Harris 1862: 276).
-But it was a little different from liparops, which had been described by LeConte from a specimen (or from John Abbot’s drawing) from Georgia.
-Harris therefore named it Thecla strigosa Strigosa is now recognised as a northern subspecies (Pelham 2008; Harris' holotype specimen is in the Harvard MCZ).
-It has smaller tails and fewer hindwing markings than southern Striped Hairstreaks (Cech 2004:113 provides comparative photos).
-Most of our Striped Hairstreaks still appear to be the northern strigosa, judging from recent photographs (e.g. www.massbutterflies.org ), although there is variability in markings and tail length.
+Scudder’s comment that it was “widely distributed although nowhere abundant” (1889: 881) still holds today.
+As with so many of our species, Thaddeus W. Harris was the first to report it in Massachusetts: he found several on August 1, 1833, on Blue Hill in Milton.
+From them he described the regional sub-species strigosa.
+He wrote that in "the markings of the under side of the wings it nearly resembles Thecla Liparops,” which had been described by LeConte from a specimen (or from John Abbot’s drawing) from Georgia.
+But it was different enough that Harris named it Thecla strigosa (Harris 1862: 276; Index; specimens are in Harris' collection and the Types collection #26347, MCZ).

 Photo: Amity Place, Amherst MA, F. Model, 6-29-2006